 Colossal Cave Mountain Park (Passage 8)

-Has a camping fee and you must stay in the designated campgrounds of La Selvilla or El Bosquecito.
+Has a camping fee and you must stay in the designated campgrounds at La Selvilla or El Bosquecito.
 Colossal Cave website.

 Saguaro National Park (Passage 9)